docker/docs/content/config/daemon/systemd.md

 These configurations override the default `docker.service` systemd file.

-If you are behind an HTTP or HTTPS proxy server, for example in corporate settings, the daemon proxy configurations must be specified in the systemd service file, not in the `daemon.json` file or using environment variables.
+If you're behind an HTTP or HTTPS proxy server, for example in corporate settings, the daemon proxy configurations must be specified in the systemd service file, not in the `daemon.json` file or using environment variables.